pixl8/slack-commandbox-commands/README.md

 Slack Commands for CommandBox
 -----------------------------

-A super simple commandbox command to post messages to Slack.
+Send messages to Slack from the Commandbox command line.

 ## Installation